skanev/playground/scheme/sicp/notes/week-01.markdown

 There is an interesting idea in exercise 1.16.
 We're designing an iterative algoright to do fast exponentiation.
 For each iteration we are keeping three state variables (a, b and n) and we require that an invariant holds on each iteration (namely abⁿ is constant).
 The three of them change on each iteration, but the abⁿ remains unchanged. n is reduced on every iteration and when it finaly reaches 0, the result is in a.

 Invariant quantities appear to be an interesting way to design algorithms.

+## Tail recursion and normal-order evaluation

+Normal-order evaluation can dramatically change the order of growth when combined with tail recursion.
+I thought it just changes the constant, but it can actually change the function.

+Exercise 1.20 shows a nice example.
+In applicative-order evaluation, gcd has log(n) order of growth, but in normal-order evaluation it becomes a lot slower.
+I'm not sure what the new order of growth is, but it is at least linear.

+I doubt it happens in practice, but it is still an interesting observation.

 ## Some school-level algebra